alexjohnives/skyguide/README.md

 After watching this, I found the approach I desired here [W3schools - how to toggle and hide/ show](https://www.w3schools.com/howto/howto_js_toggle_hide_show.asp)

-From this exapmle I expanded the code to what you see below.
+From this example I expanded the code to what you see below.

 ![Skytest JS](https://github.com/alexjohnives/skyguide/blob/master/assets/images/skytestJS.png)